zaschiff/Kotlin-BNR/README.md

 Chapter 9 also has no challenges and therefore nothing to branch.
 Any notes will be below the code.

+## Samodelkin

+This was the project work for chapter 21.
+It is an adroid applicaiton written in kotlin.
+It can be opened in Android Studio.
+The application is for character creation only.
+Nothing more.

 # Challenges

 challenges are being kept in a separate branch. to view them please review the list section